This guide to taking trains from and to London Euston focuses on the less obvious aspects of arriving and departing from this station by train.

 When you reach the foot of the escalator down from the ticket hall you need to turn left to access the Charing + branch and right for the City branch via Bank..

-Euston Square underground station is used by the Circle and Hammersmith & City and Metropolitan Lines, but it is a 3 - 5 min walk away from the main station and the route isn’t particularly obvious.
+Euston Square underground station is used by the Circle and Hammersmith & City and Metropolitan Lines.

 Any westbound train will take you to Baker Street, but only the Circle and Hammersmith & City line trains go to Edgware Road and Paddington.